-Articles: the Warwick Brown write up in Nz House and Garden‘On the long and winding road’ by Terry McNamara, The New Zealand Herald, Apr 2015; ‘Samples offer easy peek’ by Terry McNamara, The New Zealand Herald, Jun 2013; ‘The real thing’ by Terry McNamara, The New Zealand Herald, Apr 2012
+SELECTED BIBLIOGRAPHY: ‘Still Life Revisited’ by Warwick Brown, House and Garden, May 2017, p 163; ‘On the long and winding road’ by Terry McNamara, The New Zealand Herald, Apr 2015; ‘Samples offer easy peek’ by Terry McNamara, The New Zealand Herald, Jun 2013; ‘The real thing’ by Terry McNamara, The New Zealand Herald, Apr 2012